yossibokorbleile/TopologicalMaterialAnalysis/README.md

 # TODO
-* finish visualisation of a loop
+- finish visualisation of a loop
-* save the outputs in a way which can be relaoded for analysis
+- [X] save the outputs in a way which can be relaoded for analysis
-* move away from CGAL? (understand alpha complexes and do periodically?)
+-  move away from CGAL? (understand alpha complexes and do periodically?)
-* include kernel/image/corkernl
+- [X] include kernel/image/corkernel
-* do everything via Oineus?
+-  do everything via Oineus?